pickettbd/msmc-slurmPipeline/README.md

 ## Software Dependencies
 These scripts assume a [GNU](https://www.gnu.org) [bash](https://www.gnu.org/software/bash) shell and cluster job submission controlled by [SLURM](https://slurm.schedmd.com).
+Usage of `sed`, `awk`, `grep`, `printf`, `find`, etc. are assumed to be the GNU version instead of basic BSD or other POSIX-based version without GNU extensions.
+If your environment does not meet this assumption, please adjust the scripts accordingly.
-The following tools are assumed to be installed on your machine with the executables available in your $PATH.
+The following tools are assumed to be installed on your machine with the executables available in your `$PATH`.
 The project assumes they are availble via system modules (e.g., Tcl or Lua), but removing the `module purge` and `module load _____` commands would remove the dependency on system modules.
 - [MSMC](https://github.com/stschiff/msmc) (v1.1.0): Implementation of the multiple sequential markovian coalescent
 - [msmc-tools](https://github.com/stschiff/msmc-tools) (commit 123791f): Tools and Utilities for msmc and msmc2